7.9. Courtroom Players: Prosecutors

 Prosecutors arguably have more discretion than any other official in the criminal justice system.
 They decide whether to charge an individual or not.
 Much has been written about the prosecutor’s broad discretion and the constraints on his or her discretion.
 If they choose not to prosecute, this is referred to as nolle prosequi, and this decision is largely unreviewable.
 Spohn and Hemmens (2012, p.
 123) concluded in their review of the studies on prosecutor’s charging decisions that “these highly discretionary and largely invisible decisions reflect a mix of (1) legally relevant measures of case seriousness and evidence strength and (2) legally irrelevant characteristics of the victim and the suspect” [2].

 Prosecutors guide the criminal investigation and work with law enforcement to procure search and arrest warrants.
-Following arrest, prosecutors continue to be involved with various aspects of the investigation.
-Roles include: meet with the arresting officers, interview witnesses, visit the crime scene, review the physical evidence, determine the offenders prior criminal history, make bail and release recommendations, appear on pretrial motions, initiate plea negotiations, initiate diversions (pre-trial contracts between the government and the defendant which divert cases out of the system), work with law enforcement officers from other states who seek to extradite offenders, prepare the accusation to present to grand jury, call witnesses and present a prima facia case (present enough evidence which, when unrebutted by the defendant, shows that the defendant committed the crime) at a preliminary hearing, represent that state at arraignments and status conferences, conduct the trial, and, upon conviction, make sentencing recommendations while representing the state at the sentencing hearing.
+Following the arrest, prosecutors continue to be involved with various aspects of the investigation.
+Roles include: meeting with the arresting officers, interviewing witnesses, visiting the crime scene, reviewing the physical evidence, determining the offender’s prior criminal history, making bail and release recommendations, appearing on pretrial motions, initiating plea negotiations, initiating diversions (pre-trial contracts between the government and the defendant which divert cases out of the system), work with law enforcement officers from other states who seek to extradite offenders, prepare the accusation to present to the grand jury, call witnesses and present a prima facia case (present enough evidence which, when unrebutted by the defendant, shows that the defendant committed the crime) at a preliminary hearing, represent that state at arraignments and status conferences, conduct the trial, and, upon conviction, make sentencing recommendations while representing the state at the sentencing hearing.

 The American Bar Association (ABA) standards indicate that “the prosecutor’s [ethical] duty is to seek justice”.
 This means that the state should not go forward with prosecution if there is insufficient evidence of the defendant’s guilt or if the state has “unclean hands”, for example, illegally conducted searches or seizures or illegally obtained confessions.
 Ethical and disciplinary rules of the state bar associations govern prosecutors who must also follow state and constitutional directives when they prosecute crimes.